mdcssw/ffm_test_with_rknn/blogpost.md

 /!\ As the API has changed over the last few iterations, be sure to check the documentation for its latest version: [JDK22 iteration](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/package-summary.html) !
 Very basically, FFM is trying to replace JNI, with particular focusses on safety, performance and generality.
 So, this provides a new way to work with raw memory and native library.
-A bunch of them are fashionable, particularly in the AI world currently.
+A bunch of native library are quite fashionable at the moment, particularly in the AI world.

 ## 5 minutes tutorial